OpenMandrivaSoftware/mirror.openmandriva.org/README.md

 - clone https://github.com/etix/mirrorbits/ in ./mirrorbits/app
 - replace ./mirrorbits/app/Dockerfile with ./mirrorbits/app-sample/Dockerfile
 - Verify settings in the three docker-compose.yml (especially the repository path, both for mirrorbits stack and null-rsync)
-- launch the docker stanck,
+- launch the three docker compose stacks